zeqizhao12/zeqizhao12.github.io/_publications/2015-10-01-paper-title-number-3.md

 category: conferences
 permalink: /publication/2015-10-01-paper-title-number-3
-excerpt: 'This paper shows that the existence of distributive items like Mandarin 'mei', which enforce distributivity but do not require maximality, underscores the need to distinguish maximality from distributivity as a separate semantic property, as recently argued by Haslinger et al. (2025).'
+excerpt: 'This paper shows that the existence of distributive items like Mandarin mei, which enforce distributivity but do not require maximality, underscores the need to distinguish maximality from distributivity as a separate semantic property, as recently argued by Haslinger et al. (2025).'
 date: 2025-04-01